-This page contains answers to the most frequently asked questions we receive from those with Parkinson’s disease in regards to getting started with amino acid therapy.
+This page contains answers to the most frequently asked questions we receive from those with Parkinson’s disease (PD) and PD-like RND symptoms in regards to getting started with amino acid therapy.

 Steps to Setting up an Appointment